Megan Cavanagh (judge)

-Megan Kathleen Cavanagh (born 1970/1971) is an attorney who was elected in November 2018 to become an associate justice of the Michigan Supreme Court with a term beginning in January 2019.
+Megan Kathleen Cavanagh (born July 17, 1971) is an American lawyer who has served as the chief justice of the Michigan Supreme Court since April 2025.
+She was originally elected as an associate justice in November 2018 and began service on the court in January 2019.

 Biography

 Cavanagh was born in Lansing, Michigan, and educated in the public schools.
-She was raised in a family immersed in state politics with Michael Cavanagh, her father, serving as Chief Justice of the Michigan Supreme Court from 1991 to 1995, and her uncle Jerome Cavanagh elected in the 1960s as Mayor of Detroit.
+She was raised in a family immersed in state politics with Michael Cavanagh, her father, serving as Chief Justice of the Michigan Supreme Court from 1991 to 1995, and her uncle, Jerome Cavanagh, elected in the 1960s as Mayor of Detroit.

-She attended the University of Michigan, graduating in 1993 with a Bachelor of Engineering degree, and earned her Juris Doctor from the Wayne State University Law School in 2000.
+She attended the University of Michigan, graduating in 1993 with a Bachelor of Engineering degree, and earned her Juris Doctor from Wayne State University Law School in 2000.
 After law school, she entered private practice and became a shareholder with Garan Lucow Miller P.C., where she specialized in appellate law.
 She served as a member of the Michigan Attorney Grievance Commission.

 In the November 6, 2018 election Cavanagh won a seat when she received the second-most votes for the Supreme Court, receiving 25.2 percent of the vote, and unseating Kurtis T. Wilder who came in third.
 The Democratic Party endorsed her candidacy.
 She was the first person to join their parent as a member of the Michigan Supreme Court since 1857.

+In March 2025, Cavanagh was chosen by her colleagues to become the new chief justice upon the resignation of Elizabeth Clement.
+She then took office the following month once Clement's resignation took effect.

 Personal life

-Cavanagh lives in Birmingham, Michigan and has two daughters.
+Cavanagh lives in Birmingham, Michigan, and has two daughters.